CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ## Summary

-In this exercise, you have deployed a namespace, service, and workload in the Azure Kubernetes.
+In this exercise, you have deployed your containerized web application to AKS that contains, namespace, service, and workload in the Azure Kubernetes.
 Also, you have created a service to AKS and accessed website using external endpoint.
+Also, you have setup the key vaults secret to access the mongodb from AKS.